dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/07 Lecture 07.md

   Note that this already happens for bad topological spaces, where Čech doesn't always compute sheaf cohomology, and this can be true for schemes as well.
   Ex: $\AA_2$ with a doubled origin.

-2. Čech cohomology is not actually "computable".
+2. Čech cohomology is not actually "computable", since acyclic covers do not generally exist.
 :::

 When *does* Čech cohomology compute sheaf cohomology?